Native habitat restoration is art and science.

 We have 30 acres of restored prairies, 8 acres of remnant prairies, 10 acres of remnant savanna, and 5 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor.
 Along with managing our land, we are land stewards for a streambank restoration with Trout Unlimited.
 Native ecosystem restoration is incredibly rewarding!!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
-We have bee hives on the property, we garden, we make soap & lotion, and we cook & can.
+We garden (sorta), we make soap & lotion, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.
+But mostly we depend on our local veggies growers to keep us fed!

 Our ecological restoration work includes many aspects, one being plant propagation.
 We have successfully propagated several threatened and endangered species and have introduced them back to the land.
 This is part of our land management plan; decrease the invasive species and increase biodiversity.
 This simple one-sentence plan has been a very effective at keeping us focused and on track.